What is the Grand Staircase?

 What is your cancellation/refund policy?

-Your deposit is non-refundable, unless you cancel 21 days (60 days for overnight trips and courses) prior to your trip date.
-In that case, you would receive a full refund.
+Your reservation non-refundable and non-transferable, unless you cancel 21 days (60 days for courses) prior to your trip date.
 Cancellation within 21 days (60 days for overnight trips and courses) of trip date requires full payment of trip.
 Holiday weeks and weekends require that you cancel 30 days prior to your trip date (for day trips).
+Deposits and/or Full Payments for Private Trips or Courses are non-refundable.

-***Deposits and full payments of cancelled trips may not be credited towards future trips.
+***Deposits and full payments of cancelled trips/courses may not be credited towards future trips.

-***We recommend purchasing trip insurance, especially for Multi-Day/Overnight Trips.
+***We recommend purchasing trip insurance, especially for Private Trips and Courses.

 The weather in Escalante can change quickly whether before the trip or during it.
 We expect that you come prepared with rain jacket/gear.
 Cancellation due to bad weather is determined day of the trip.
 All guests must be present at time of determination.
 If we determine that the weather would make the trip unsafe, and therefore cancel, you will receive a full refund.